cststack/k8comp/examples/multi_repo/README.md

 # Multi repo

-The example if for multiple repositories, one for projects and another one for hieradata.
-The k8comp.conf has auto_git_pull set to true which equals a git pull on each deployment.
+The example is for multiple repositories, one for projects and another one for hieradata.
+The k8comp.conf has auto_git_pull set to true which equals to a git pull for each deployment.

 Clone main k8comp repository